 How to Get the Most Money for Your Clothes

 You probably look for your favorite labels when you shop online or in person, and so do consignment stores.
-Recognizable designers or store brands simply sell more often or quicker, whether that’s a Dior ball gown or a J. Crew button-down.
+Recognizable designers or store brands simply sell more often or quicker, whether that’s a Dior ballgown or a Madewell button-down.
 Many retailers list their favored brands on their websites.
 That doesn’t mean a shop, at least a brick-and-mortar one, won’t take a fabulous piece by a little-known maker; there’s always room for an out-of-this-world sequined cocktail dress or feathered handbag.

 Keep it clean and current.